ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Method

 \subsection{Anomaly detection with ReConPatch}

 Anomaly scores are calculated in the same manner as in the case of PatchCore \cite{roth2022towards}.
 After training, the coreset is subsampled from the newly trained feature representation $f(\cdot)$ using the greedy approximation algorithm \cite{sinha2020gan} and stored in memory bank $\mathcal{M}$.
 The coreset takes a role of the representative feature, which is used to compute the anomaly score.
-The pixel-wise anomaly score is then obtained by calculating the distance between the feature generated the feature representation layer $f(p_t)$ and its nearest coreset $r^*$ within the memory bank.
+The pixel-wise anomaly score is then obtained by calculating the distance between the representation layer output, $f(p_t)$, and its nearest coreset $r^*$ within the memory bank,

-where $r^*\in \mathcal{M}$ is the nearest neighbor coreset and $\mathcal{N}_{b}(r^*)$ is the $b$-nearest neighbor coresets of $r^*$ in the memory bank.
+where $\mathcal{N}_{b}(r^*)$ is the set of $b$-nearest neighbors of $r^*$ in the memory bank.
 In addition, the image-wise anomaly score is computed as the maximum score over the anomaly scores calculated for every patch feature in the image.

-The accuracy of anomaly detection can be further improved by score-level fusion from multiple models.
-Because each model has a different distribution of scores, score normalization is necessary to evenly fuse the score levels of each model.
+The accuracy of anomaly detection can be further improved by score-level ensemble from multiple models.
+To compensate different score distribution of each model, we normalize each score using the modified z-score \cite{agga2019zscore}, normalization is necessary to evenly fuse the score levels of each model.
 The anomaly score is normalized to the modified z-score \cite{agga2019zscore}, defined as

-where $\widetilde{s}$ and $MAD$ are the median value of the anomaly scores and the absolute deviation over the entire dataset for training, and $\beta$ is a constant which is set to 1.4826 in our method.
+where $\widetilde{s}$ and $MAD$ are the median value of the anomaly scores and the Mean Absolute Deviation over the entire dataset for training. $\beta$ is a constant scale factor, which is set to 1.4826 in our method, assuming the anomaly score is normally distributed.